jrh-dev/jrh-dev.github.io/_posts/2022-09-28-r_basics_vectors.md

 [1] 12
 ```

 Function arguments are positional, so it is not strictly necessary to write the `na.rm = TRUE` part of the code in full.
-As `na.rm` is the 2nd argument, passing `TRUE` in the second position (positions are seperated by `,`) is sufficient.
+As `na.rm` is the 2nd argument, passing `TRUE` in the second position (positions are separated by `,`) is sufficient.

 ```r
 > sum(c(1, 2, NA, 4, 5), TRUE)